Primary navigation

 Once you’re set up, you can sign in with your ChatGPT account and use Codex in different ways:

-@codexin a GitHub PR to use Codex in the cloud - IDE extension: you can install the Codex extension for your IDE and use it in your editor
+• IDE extension: install the Codex extension for your IDE and use it in your editor.

-- CLI: you can install the Codex CLI and use it in your terminal
+• CLI: install the Codex CLI and use it in your terminal.

 Cloud agent